rxavier/poniard/README.md

 ## Ensembles
 Poniard makes it easy to combine various estimators in stacking or voting ensembles.
 The base esimators can be selected according to their performance (top-n) or chosen by their names.

 Poniard also reports how similar the predictions of the estimators are, so ensembles with different base estimators can be built.
-A basic correlation table of the cross-validated predictions is built for regression tasks, while [Cramer's V](https://en.wikipedia.org/wiki/Cram%C3%A9r%27s_V) is used for classification.
+A basic correlation table of the cross-validated predictions is built for regression tasks, while [Cramér's V](https://en.wikipedia.org/wiki/Cram%C3%A9r%27s_V) is used for classification.

 By default, it computes this similarity of prediction errors instead of the actual predictions; this helps in building ensembles with good scoring estimators and uncorrelated errors, which in principle and hopefully should lead to a "wisdom of crowds" kind of situation.